SQL Interview Questions

 - It is secure since the code stays inside the database, thus hiding internal database details from the application(user).
 The user only makes a call to the PL/SQL functions.
 Hence, security and data hiding is ensured.

 58. What is the SQL query to display the current date?

 CURRENT_DATE returns to the current date.
 This function returns the same value if it is executed more than once in a single statement, which means that the value is fixed, even if there is a long delay between fetching rows in a cursor.

 59. What is ETL in SQL?

-ETL is a process in Data Warehousing and it stands for Extract, Transform and Load.
+ETL is a process in Data Warehousing and it stands for Extract, Transform, and Load.
 It is a process in which an ETL tool extracts the data from various data source systems, transforms it in the staging area, and then finally, loads it into the Data Warehouse system.
-These are three database functions that are incorporated into one tool to pull data out from one database and to put data into another database.
+These are three database functions that are incorporated into one tool to pull data out from one database and put data into another database.

 60. What are Nested Triggers?

 A trigger can also contain INSERT, UPDATE, and DELETE logic within itself, so when the trigger is fired because of data modification it can also cause another data modification, thereby firing another trigger.
 A trigger that contains data modification logic within itself is called a nested trigger.

 61. How to find the available constraint information in the table?

 In SQL Server the data dictionary is a set of database tables used to store information about a database’s definition.
 One can use these data dictionaries to check the constraints on an already existing table and to change them(if possible).
 For more details please read SQL | Checking Existing Constraint on a table article.